 There are a number of federal laws in place that give California employees the right to take time off work for certain qualifying family or medical reasons, but the state of California has several of its own labor and employment regulations in place that far exceed those established at the federal level.
 For instance, California has what is called a “crime victims leave” law that requires employers to provide victims of certain serious crimes with unpaid, job-protected victims leave to attend any proceedings related to the crime or any proceeding in which the victim’s rights are at issue.
-If you believe you are entitled to crime victims leave in California, and your employer has refused to grant the leave, or if your employer unlawfully discriminated or retaliated against you for requesting or taking a protected leave of absence, contact our California employment law attorney at Davtyan PLC today for legal help.
+If you believe you are entitled to crime victims leave in California, and your employer has refused to grant the leave, or if your employer unlawfully discriminated or retaliated against you for requesting or taking a protected leave of absence, contact our California employment law attorney at Davtyan Law Firm today for legal help.

 Crime Victims Leave Law in CA

 There are two types of crime victims leave in California.
 The original state leave law provides victims of serious or violent felonies with job-protected time off work to attend judicial proceedings related to the crime, and a more recent law established in 2014 provides crime victims with time off work for any proceeding involving the victim’s rights.
 The law also prohibits California employers from discriminating against, harassing, retaliating against, or otherwise taking adverse employment action against an employee who requests or takes crime victims leave.
 This type of leave is considered “job-protected,” which means the employee must also be guaranteed his or her job or a comparable position upon returning from the leave of absence.